ami-inn/devoverlow/notes.md

 Sure, there might be more options for achieving the same thing.
 So as I said, choose the ones that work best for you & your problem case.

 But that’s how we do URL as state management in Next.js or even React.js.
 I hope you

+for url statemanagemnt in app uising the npm query-string npm i query-string